AdamISZ/JMPrivacyAnalysis/tumbler_privacy.md

 The remainder of this document analyses focuses on the simplest case, where only 1 external address is specified, and it should be borne in mind that this is the 'weakest' case for privacy; however a lot of the conclusions drawn still apply in the case of multiple external addresses.

+## Threat model

+The adversary is considered to be a 'blockchain analyst': an actor with access to the Bitcoin blockchain, at some point in the future, thus seeing all the JMTxs in the tumbler run, as well as all other JMTxs during the same period of course.
+We assume that they are somewhat computationally bounded, but the degree to which this is true is not particularly relevant, since the computational resources needed to conduct [JMSudoku](#jmsudoku-coinjoin-sudoku-for-jmtxs) and [closure analysis](#joinmarket-wallet-closures) are small in the current design.

+The threat is that the blockchain analyst is able to, with reasonably high probability, infer the output address or addresses from the input address(es) (i.e. the SourceJMTx(s)) for the tumbler run.

+There are **at least** three attack vectors that the blockchain analyst can employ:

+1. Timing correlation
+2. Amount correlation
+3. Wallet closure correlation

+Two points of note: 'wallet closure' is a term explained below [here](#joinmarket-wallet-closures).
+Also, other metadata analysis may well be possible, the most obvious being network-level correlation (e.g. IP addresses) and transaction fee correlation.
+These will not be discussed, and there may be others.

+Timing analysis correlation will provide strong evidence in the case where the volume of JMTxs is small; in the simplest case, we might assume that only one taker is operating at one time (i.e. there is one tumbler run and no other coinjoins).
+While this makes analysis much easier, it will not be assumed to be true in the remaining sections - it is not clear that large volume of JMTxs will prevent the kind of analysis described below, although it may make it harder.

+Amount correlation is also important, and is not discussed in detail.
+Note from the previous section, that the breaking up of JMTxs into several CJMTxs followed by a sweep also breaks up the amounts in the mixdepths, which greatly obfuscates amounts.
+None of the method in the following sections depends on successful amount correlation.

 ## JMSudoku: Coinjoin Sudoku for JMTxs

 A reminder that all (except source) JMTxs have this structure: